Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • Yes, save and replace - The stylization will only be saved in a *.style file and be automatically applied upon opening the scene

 When applying VertexFX onto referenced assets, Flair will automatically ask if you wish to only save the stylization in a separate file, instead of in the Maya scene (“Yes, save and replace” option).
-This is recommended, because if the stylization is saved with the Maya scene, the file size will be orders of magnitude bigger than it should be and may not open anymore.
+This is recommended, because if the stylization is saved with the Maya scene, the file size will be orders of magnitude bigger than it should be and may even not open anymore.

 Velocity PV